Caffretro/Plover_bot/README.md

 The affix of Plover_bot is ##
   ![Image](./filedump/help.jpg "Functions currently supporting")
 Specifically:
 * ##Gallery returns a random picture among the collection downloaded from the official site of [Sing Yesterday](https://singyesterday.com/).
-Highly recommmended, absolutely will be in my TOP3 animes before I die.
+Highly recommmended, absolutely will be in my TOP3 anime list before I die.
 * You can replace my gallery with yours by modifying the path corresponding to "singyesterday" tag to the directory of your collection.
 * ##playlocal is deprecated.
 It is now integrated into ##play